Home Health Aide

 - Require assistance to maintain mobility

 - Must be supported in moving in and out of bed or in using a mobility device

-PCAs and HHAs are an important part of the team that helps clients recover or maintain their health and quality of life.
-The experienced assistants and aides sent by Evergreen Private Care are sensitive to the fact that each client has a different level of ability.
-They are careful to preserve the dignity, privacy, and independence of clients by providing the ideal level of support needed for each task.
+CNAs and HHAs are an important part of the team that helps Clients recover or maintain their health and quality of life.
+The experienced assistants and aides sent by Evergreen Private Care are sensitive to the fact that each Client has a different level of ability.
+They are careful to preserve the dignity, privacy and independence of Clients by providing the ideal level of support needed for each task.

-PCAs and HHAs may provide services in a variety of settings.
-While they are often retained for home-based care after surgery or hospitalization or for hospice care at home, they can also serve clients in a variety of other settings.
+CNAs and HHAs may provide services in a variety of settings.
+While they are often retained for home-based care after surgery or hospitalization or for hospice care at home, they can also serve Clients in a variety of other settings.
 These include group homes, assisted living centers, and retirement communities.

-An HHA or PCA may perform many daily tasks around the home to assist the client.
-In a typical day, they may provide assistance in the following ways:
+An HHA or CNA may perform many daily tasks around the home to assist the Client.
+In a typical day, they may provide assistance by running errands or:

 - Measuring temperature, pulse, respiration, blood pressure, intake and output of fluids (if necessary)

 - Assisting with eating

 - Assisting with the use of ambulation devices (wheelchair, walker, etc.)